 Pragmatic particles typically result diachronically from grammaticalization processes.
 Content words, but also function words, can develop an interactional and discourse potential and this functional shift often implies preferences for positions which are 'natural' for such particles, like the right periphery.
-Research in this field is still suffering from terminological uncertainties like when to speak of grammaticalization, pragmaticalization, constructionalization, and subjectification cf. Degand & Simon-Vandenbergen (2011), but there is no doubt that the grammaticalization approach is relevant for pragmatic particles.
+Research in this field is still suffering from terminological uncertainties like when to speak of grammaticalization, pragmaticalization, constructionalization, or subjectification, cf. Degand & Simon-Vandenbergen (2011), but there is no doubt that an approach along these lines is relevant for pragmatic particles.

 For Dutch, not much research on the grammaticalization of final particles has been done but Evers-Vermeul et al. (2011) provide a good methodological example of how such research should look like.
-For English, more research is available, see Barth and Couper-Kuhlen (2002) about though, Lewis (2011) about rather, and Beeching (2007: 91-95), Zwicky (2008), Mulder, Thompson en Williams (2009), and Hancil (2010) about but.
+For English, more research is available, see Barth & Couper-Kuhlen (2002) about though, Lewis (2011) about rather.
+Sentence-final but has been studied in Beeching (2007: 91-95), Zwicky (2008), Mulder, Thompson & Williams (2009), and Hancil (2010).

 The processes that led to final though and but seem relevant for Dutch hoewel 'though' and also for Taiwanese Mandarin la, cf. Lin (2010).
-According to Lin, la is normally followed by an 'elaboration', but if this is left out, then la keeps the imlication "this is what I want to say and you should know" (Lin 2010:111).
+According to Lin, la is normally followed by an 'elaboration', but if this is left out, then la keeps the implication "this is what I want to say and you should know" (Lin 2010:111).
 Barth-Weingarten and Couper-Kuhlen (2002:348) assume a similar process for though as used in it's their right to be heard though: "Final though here concedes a prior point but it does not make this point explicit.
 It is loosely anaphoric to the X of prior discourse.
-Often it seems to be paraphrasable as 'though what you just said is true'."
+Often it seems to be paraphrasable as 'though what you just said is true."

 Probably, for other final particles other processes are responsible.
-For example, if a particle is realized more than once utterance finally by way of repair, then this realization can become more and more acceptable, assuming, in the end, a function that it did not have in its initial position earlier in the sentence.
+For example, if a particle is realized utterance finally as a repair regularly, then this realization can become more and more acceptable, assuming, in the end, a function that it did not have in its initial position earlier in the sentence.